hot-glue-for-rails/hot-glue/README.md

 Using Bootstrap with neither specified grouping nor smart layouts may make 12 columns, which will produce strange result.
 (Bootstrap is not designed to work with, for example, a 13-column layout.)

-You should typically either specify your grouping or use smart layouts when building with Bootstrap, but if your use case does not fit the stacking feature you can specify neither and then you may have deal with the over-stuffed layouts as explained above.
+You should typically either specify your grouping or use smart layouts when building with Bootstrap, but if your use case does not fit the stacking feature you can specify neither flag and then you may then have to deal with the over-stuffed layouts as explained.